Updated October, 2019

-California law regarding residential security deposits is found at California Civil Code §1950.5, which appears in the pdf version of this article.
+California law regarding residential security deposits is found at California Civil Code §1950.5.
 A summary of applicable law is below.

 Collecting the Security Deposit

 Generally, the maximum security deposit is up to two times the monthly rent if the rental unit is unfurnished and up to three times the monthly rent if the unit is furnished, plus an additional half-month’s rent if there is a waterbed.

 SB 644 amended Civil Code 1950.5, reducing the amount that a landlord can charge service members for a security deposit on residential rental housing.
 Effective January 1, 2020, landlords may not request a security deposit of more than one month’s rent for an unfurnished unit, and two month’s rent for a furnished unit, if the unit is rented to a service member.
 Additionally, a landlord may not refuse to rent to a service member due to the reduced security deposit.
 This law does not apply in a roommate situation, where property is rented to a group of individuals, and at least one of the group is not the service member’s spouse, parent, domestic partner or dependent.
 It also does not apply if the tenant has a history of poor credit or of causing damage to rental property or its furnishings.